vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ## <a name="parameters"></a>Parâmetros
  `document`
- [in] O documento para o qual o deslocamento é solicitado.
+ [in] The document for which the offset is requested.

  `line`
- [in] A linha do documento correspondente a intervalos.
+ [in] The document line corresponding to the ranges.

  `column`
- [in] A coluna de documento correspondente a intervalos.
+ [in] The document column corresponding to the ranges.

  `cRanges`
- [in] O tamanho do `ranges` matriz.
+ [in] The size of the `ranges` array.

  `pcRanges`
- [out] Um ponteiro para um `ULONG32` que recebe o tamanho do buffer necessário para conter os intervalos.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the ranges.

  `ranges`
- [out] Um ponteiro para o buffer que recebe os intervalos.
+ [out] A pointer to the buffer that receives the ranges.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também